TYPO3-Documentation/t3docs-tools/README.rst

 These can be processed specifically.

 The config.yml file is used to filter out some repositories that are not yet archived but should not be maintained any longer.
+The configuration can be overridden with a custom config.local.yml file.

 The bash/config.sh file configures the local folder of the cloned repositories, which is generated-data/repos/ by default.
 The settings can be overridden with a custom